appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 🚩 Congratulations.
 You have built your first webhook workflow and integrated it with your Appsmith app.

-In this tutorial, you explored how to create a webhook workflow, triggered it from your Appsmith app, pass parameters from app to workflow, and execute the workflow from your Appsmith app.
+In this tutorial, you explored how to create a webhook workflow, trigger it from your Appsmith app, pass parameters from app to workflow, and execute workflow from your Appsmith app.
 You can use these skills to build your own workflow and integrate it with your apps.

 Happy App Building!